htmlhint/HTMLHint/docs/user-guide/rules/alt-require.md

 ## When Not To Use It

-If your project will not use `alt` on images
+If your project will not use `alt` on images.

 ## Version